benjistealth/team_profile_generator/README.md

  - First clone the above repository

  - You need to have Node.js V16.18 installed to ensure compatability.
 To install necessary dependencies, run the following command: `npm install` which will install `Node.js` dependancies read from package.json.
-You will also need to install Jest with `npm install jest --save-dev`

 ## Usage

 - Run the applicaiton by running `node index.js` from the root folder.
-Answer the team questions and generate team.html
+Answer the cmdline questions and generate team.html

 ## Contribute